Symplectic realizations of holomorphic Poisson manifolds: Introduction

-Our approach is based on the observation that a holomorphic Poisson manifold $(X, \pi)$ gives rise to a Poisson--Nijenhuis \cite{MR1077465, MR773513} structure $(X, \pi_I, J)$ on the underlying real manifold $X$ such that $\pi^\sharp_R = \pi_I^\sharp \smalcirc \transpose{J}$ \cite{MR2439547}, where $J: TX\to TX$ is the underlying almost complex structure.
-Indeed, holomorphic Poisson manifolds are equivalent to a special class of Poisson--Nijenhuis manifolds, i.e. those where the Nijenhuis tensor is almost complex.
-Therefore, holomorphic symplectic local groupoids are equivalent to a special class of symplectic Nijenhuis local groupoids in the sense of Sti\'enon--Xu \cite{MR2276462}.
-Our goal is to describe an explicit construction of such a symplectic Nijenhuis local groupoid.
-For this purpose, it only suffices to construct explicitly two compatible symplectic structures on the local groupoid.
-At this point, we must mention the recent beautiful work of Crainic-M{\u{a}}rcu{\c{t}} \cite{MR2900786}, where they present a very simple explicit construction of a symplectic realization of an arbitrary $C^\infty$-Poisson manifold $(M, \pi)$ on an open neighborhood of $T^*M$.
-However, they \cite{MR2900786} proved the main result by a direct computation and it remains mysterious how such an explicit formula of symplectic structure can be derived.
+Our approach is based on the observation that a holomorphic Poisson manifold $(\holom{X}, \pi)$, where $\pi =\pi_R+i \pi_I$, gives rise to a Poisson--Nijenhuis \cite{MR1077465, MR773513} structure $(X, \pi_I, J)$ on the underlying real manifold $X$ such that $\pi^\sharp_R = \pi_I^\sharp \smalcirc J^T$ \cite{MR2439547}, where $J: TX\to TX$ is the underlying almost complex structure.
+Indeed, holomorphic Poisson manifolds are equivalent to a special class of Poisson--Nijenhuis manifolds, namely those where the Nijenhuis tensor is almost complex.
+Therefore, holomorphic symplectic local groupoids are equivalent to a special class of symplectic-Nijenhuis local groupoids in the sense of Sti\'enon--Xu \cite{MR2276462}.
+Our goal is to describe an explicit construction of such a symplectic-Nijenhuis local groupoid.
+For this purpose, it suffices to construct explicitly two compatible symplectic structures on the local groupoid.